leafspark/AutoGGUF/README.md

 ```
 Find the executable in `build/<type>/dist/AutoGGUF.exe`.

-You can also use the slower build but faster executable script (Nuitka):
+You can also use the slower build but faster executable method (Nuitka):
 ```bash
 build_optimized RELEASE | DEV
 ```